VIETNAM COUNTRY GUIDE

 • Any necessary applications for additional sublicenses or permits.

-Once you have incorporated in Vietnam, you will need to pay the business license tax annually, provide annual audited reports and foreign investment reports, and maintain compliance through accounting and reporting taxes in Vietnam.
+Once you’ve incorporated in Vietnam, you’ll need to pay the business license tax annually, provide annual audited reports, and maintain compliance through reporting taxes in Vietnam.

 It’s possible to buy Vietnam stocks via ETFs (Exchange Traded Funds) at a US broker, yet the best way to invest in Vietnam’s economic growth is by opening a local brokerage account to invest directly in both of the nation’s stock exchanges.